aessig/meteor-autoform-nouislider/README.md

 `meteor add aessig:autoform-nouislider`

 ## Custom version
-Dynamic Label updating
+- Dynamic Label updating.
 Add `schemaLabel=true` to active the feature

-Trigger autoform autosave only on "change" event instead of "slide" event.
+- Trigger autoform autosave only on "change" event instead of "slide" event.
 (Less intense in terms of requests)

 ## Configuration
 Adds the `noUiSlider` type to [autoform](https://github.com/aldeed/meteor-autoform).
 It uses `min`, `max`, and `step` attributes like a normal slider, so it can be a drop in replacement, but options passed as `noUiSliderOptions` are passed directly to [nouislider](http://refreshless.com/nouislider/) for advanced control.